DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/partnerships.md

 The `expression_of_interest` field in the `GET /schools` and `GET /schools/{id}` endpoints shows lead providers whether a school has any participants registered with them for that cohort.

 Schools now choose lead providers per participant, so this field reflects individual registrations, not a school-wide choice.
-A school may therefore show `expression_of_interest = TRUE` for more than one lead provider.
+A school may therefore show `expression_of_interest = true` for more than one lead provider.

 #### Example scenarios